leonardohss0/sales-machine-learning-prophet/README.md

 2. Preprocess the data if necessary (e.g., handling missing values, smoothing).
 3. Initialize and fit the Prophet model using the prepared data.
 Refer to the sales_machine_learning_prophet.py script for more details.

+## Evaluation and Testing
+To evaluate the performance of the Prophet model, we use metrics such as mean absolute error (MAE) and root mean squared error (RMSE).
+These metrics help us assess the accuracy of the forecasts generated.
+Additionally, visual inspection of the predicted sales compared to the actual sales provides insights into the model's performance.

+## Results
+The forecasting results are saved in the specified output file (predictions.csv).
+These predictions provide insights into the expected sales for future time periods based on the historical data and the trained Prophet model.
+Visualizations and graphs can be generated to visualize the predicted sales alongside the actual sales data.